stoneskin/python-minecraft/README.md

       print("current block is Air")
 ```

-### 3 Drop the flower when you move
+### 3 Dropping the flowers when you move

 - code example 1: [dropflower.py](./samples/dropflower.py)
 - code example 2 : [dropflower_Withsize.py](./samples/dropflower_withsize.py)

->Set a random flower on where the plaer step on
+>Set a random flower on where the play is standing

 ```python
    flower = 38